-The After School Learning Center will offer a mix of virtual and outdoor, socially distant programs each week of the 20-21 school year.
+The After School Learning Center plans to offer in person programs during the 2021-22 school year, following the same safety protocols as are in place for the high school.
 Students must select and sign up for programs they wish to attend in advance.
 Any student not signed up for after school programs will be asked to leave campus promptly at dismissal.
-After school packets and brochures will be provided during orientation.
+After school packets and brochures will be provided during the first two weeks of school.